 When we all walked in there, why, someone was bringing a birthday cake to one of the booths.
 There were some girls sitting there, and they were all singing happy birthday.
 I looked around me and tears came to my eyes — partly because of the cigarette smoke — and I thought, How wonderful that all these girls can be together.

 Experiences like these were liberating and they assured many who were just coming out that they were not alone.
 In 1947, Lisa Ben wrote an essay, “Here to Stay,” in Vice Versa (a newsletter she created for San Francisco Lesbians), saying that the unsympathetic majority had better get used to the Gay community.
-There was a growing sentiment among Gay people elsewhere that resistance was long overdue.
+There was a growing sentiment among Gay people elsewhere that open resistance was long overdue.

 José Sarria, a drag queen-activist working in the Black Cat, a renowned San Francisco Gay bar of the mid-twentieth century, sang to audiences the following campy lyrics to the tune of Carmen: